freseco/pyerir/README.md

 - Read configuration file.

 ## Error list:
+- No exit well when push #
-- Not show the windows for channel name and volumen value.
+- key only when windows channel o volumen are shown.